 How to wash Janus cotton garments

-- Cotton is a popular natural fibre, it is distinguished by fine spinning technical properties and great resistance to wear and tear, says Marianne Michaelsen, head of the research and development department at Janus.
+- Cotton is a popular natural fiber, distinguished by excellent spinning properties and great resistance to wear, says the head of the research and development department at Janus, Marianne Michaelsen.

-Cotton fabrics are easy to dye and can be easily bleached.
-On the other hand, the fabric is not very elastic, creases easily and has poor insulating properties.
-Nevertheless, hardly any other material is as robust - and withstands so many cycles in the washing machine.
+Cotton fabrics are easy to dye and bleach.
+On the other hand, the fabric is not very elastic, wrinkles easily, and has poor insulating ability.
+Still, hardly any other material is as robust—and can withstand so many rounds in the washing machine.

 Washing:

-- In general, white cotton can withstand being washed at high temperatures.
-Colored cotton should
+– In general, white cotton can be washed at high temperatures.
+Colored cotton, however, should

-on the other hand, wash at temperatures up to 60 °C due to the risk of bleaching, and with a detergent for colored clothes.
-In principle, however, you must look at the washing label on the garment.
-In our washing instructions for cotton, we have chosen to write a maximum of 60 °C. Then the garment will be clean and there will be less wear and tear, says Michaelsen.
+be washed at temperatures up to 60°C due to the risk of bleaching, and with a detergent for colored fabrics.
+In principle, you should always check the care label on the garment.
+In our washing instructions for cotton, we have chosen to write max 60°C. That way, the garment gets clean and there is less wear, says Michaelsen.

 Drying:

-Cotton can be dried in the tumble dryer.
-Depending on how the textiles are made, you should still follow the washing instructions that come with the garment, otherwise there is a risk of shrinkage and surface wear. - Some of our garments, for example Iris Bomull, have a knitted hole pattern, these garments last best by air drying, says Michaelsen.
+Cotton can be tumble dried.
+Depending on how the textiles are made, you should still follow the washing instructions that come with the garment, otherwise there is a risk of shrinkage and surface wear. – Some of our garments, for example Iris Cotton, have a knitted lace pattern; these garments keep best if air-dried, says Michaelsen.

 Ironing:

-Cotton can withstand hot ironing (heat level 3) and with steam.
-Depending on the fabric, it pays to iron the garment inside out.
+Cotton tolerates hot ironing (heat setting 3) and steam.
+Depending on the textile, it is advisable to iron the garment inside out.
 Advice on stain removal: